Campus Connectivity Plan

 Our £16 million North of England Robotics Innovation Centre officially opened its doors in 2022.
 The facility is part funded by the European Regional Development Fund, with additional support from Research England, and serves as a hub for small to medium-sized industries (SMEs) looking to design, test and validate innovation in this rapidly growing area.
 In line with our commitment to reducing carbon emissions, NERIC is an all-electric building.

-Exterior view of the SEE Building at the University of Salford
+Exterior view of the Science, Engineering & Environment (SEE) Building, University of Salford

 School of Science Engineering and Environment (SEE) building